pytomtoto/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 _Pod Security Policies_ are objects that control security-sensitive aspects of pod specification.
 Pods only run within Kubernetes if they meet the conditions specified in their assigned Pod Security Policy.

-Read more about Pod Security Policies in the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
+了解更多 about Pod Security Policies in the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).

 >**Best Practice:**
 >Set Pod Security at the cluster level.

 ## Node Drivers

 Out-of-the-box, Rancher provides support for creating clusters using many popular cloud providers: Amazon EC2, Azure, DigitalOcean, and so on.
-However, you may want to create a cluster using another cloud provider.
+However, you may want to 创建集群 using another cloud provider.
 In these scenarios, you can create a custom node driver for the cloud provider and point Rancher toward it.

 For more information on creating node drivers, see [https://github.com/rancher/ui-driver-skel](https://github.com/rancher/ui-driver-skel).